kalliste/seL4-c89/C89-PROJECT.md

 - **Command**: `./preconfigured/replay_preconfigured_build.sh`
 - **Outcome**: The build now clears the earlier enum-related pedantic errors but still stops in the shared headers.
-Strict C90 mode rejects the remaining variadic logging shims, the packed-structure assertions, the compound literal helpers in `machine.h`, the `NODE_STATE_*` macros, several unused-parameter stubs (including the FS/GS base accessors), inline specifier ordering in the PC99 IRQ helpers, and the lingering missing return in `setMRs_lookup_failure`.
+Strict C90 mode rejects the remaining variadic logging shims, the packed-structure assertions, the `NODE_STATE_*` macros, several unused-parameter stubs (including the FS/GS base accessors), declaration-after-statement violations in the interrupt helpers, inline specifier ordering in the PC99 IRQ helpers, the always-true comparison in `maskInterrupt`, the inline assembly that subscripts temporaries, and the lingering missing return in `setMRs_lookup_failure`.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86